dotnet/machinelearning/docs/code/MlNetHighLevelConcepts.md

 It is also common that the input and output column names are the same.
 In this case, the old column is 'replaced' with the new one.
 For example, a `new HashTransformer("foo")` would take the values from column "foo", hash them and 'put them back' into "foo".

-Any transformer will, of course, produce a new data when `Transform` is called: remember, datasets are immutable.
+Any transformer will, of course, produce a new data view when `Transform` is called: remember, data views are immutable.

 Another important consideration is that, because data is lazily evaluated, *transformers are lazy too*.
 Essentially, after you call
 ```c#